Sargento

 Sargento Foods Inc. is an American food producer best known for its cheese.
 It was founded in 1953 in Plymouth, Wisconsin by Leonard Gentine and Joseph Sartori.
 The company name is a combination of Sartori and Gentine, with an "o" added to make the name sound Italian, as the company specialized in Italian-style cheeses.
 Sargento is one of the largest privately held companies in the United States, and is one of the country's largest retail cheese companies.
 The company offers profit sharing, tuition reimbursement and benefits for its employees.
 The company has been a sponsor in American motorsports for many years; for example, it is prominently displayed on Road America raceway.

+Corporate overview

+Sargento has 5 different locations, all of them being in Wisconsin.
+It has over 2,500 employees in total.

 Products

-Sargento was the first company to sell packaged shredded cheese, and the first to develop zippered packaging for its cheeses.
+Sargento was the first company to sell pre-packaged sliced cheese (1953), to sell pre-packaged shredded cheeses (1958), and the first to develop zippered packaging for its cheeses (2001).
 The company also produces and markets specialty cheeses, which it purveys on its website and in catalogs.
 Additional products include sauces, snack cheeses and snack foods, and the company also manufactures custom cheese and food products for corporate clients.

-In early 2017, Sargento recalled seven cheeses for possible listeria contamination.
+In early 2017, Sargento recalled seven cheeses for possible Listeria monocytogenes contamination.